brianhouse/crickets/NOW.md

-reload to make sure message dups works, test with double sends

-try the same thing with the close range, make sure the new scan limit works
+make sure the new code works with three, and then load it

-change config

-TEST WITH MANAGER

-test on the big boy

-/

-scan() could filter by distance before instantiating objects -- or maybe not, just to see if it will be a problem memory-wise
+see if there's a difference if we eliminate the bump returns, which would make the code cleaner